 Still, if our poles do flip completely, there will be some consequences.
 For one, campers and wilderness experts will probably have to buy new compasses.
 According to Nadia Drake, north will be in Antarctica and south will be somewhere in Canada.
 The true victims in the event of geomagnetic reversal however, will be migratory animals such as birds and sea turtles.
 There's a significant chance they'll have a hard time resetting their migration patterns.
 That said, if the fossil record is to be believed, animals have been able to sort themselves out in the past.
 There's no reason to believe that today's birds wouldn't eventually adjust to the new polarity.

-In the end, the flipping of our magnetic poles sounds much more frightening than it actually is.
-The worst case scenario is one in which we all wear a little more sunscreen and sales of UV-resistant windows go way up, and there's no telling whether or not this will actually happen.
+In the end, the flipping of our magnetic poles sounds much more frightening than it is.
+The worst case scenario is one in which we all wear a little more sunscreen and sales of UV-resistant windows go way up, and there's no telling whether or not this will happen.
 There is one extremely cool benefit of a geomagnetic shift: the Auroras Borealis–a reaction between the sun's particles and our atmosphere– will be visible all over the planet.
 Whether they'll retain the name "Northern Lights" is a matter of speculation however.

 A New Type of Mannequin: The Rise of the CGI Influencer